 Publicity photograph by Paul McGuigan

-‘human and very funny’, ‘thoroughly enjoyable’, ‘Cannon’s performance is vivid and engaging’ (The Scotsman)
+‘human and very funny’, ‘thoroughly enjoyable’, ‘Cannon’s performance is vivid and engaging’ (The Scotsman, reviewing the 2019 run)

 1668.
 Mrs Alice Thornton – widow, mother, and daughter of the late Lord Deputy of Ireland – begs your presence at a defence of her life, including her many miraculous deliverances from death … and a dreadful scandal.